notsanchez/notsanchez/README.md

 ### About me

-* 👨‍🎓  I'm a Analysis and development student in first-year at Universidade Municipal De São Caetano Do Sul;
+* 👨‍🎓  Analysis and development student in first-year at Universidade Municipal De São Caetano Do Sul;
 * 👩🏻‍💻 I'm currently open for works and proposals;
-* 📚  I’m currently learning Python for web, Microservices, Next and Clean arch;
+* 📚  at moment i'm learning Python for web, Microservices, Next, Clean arch and SASS/SCSS for design large scalability projects;

 ### Technologies